 How to Make a Homework Station

 I found this vintage school desk at the Goodwill last fall and gave it a fun makeover with vinyl.
 I set it near our kitchen table overlooking the backyard.
-I liked that Stella could have her own desk rather than working on the dining table, and by keeping it in the kitchen I could still help her with questions while I'm making dinner.
-Determine where your child works best, whether it is at the kitchen table or at a desk in their room and make that their dedicated homework spot each day.
+That way Stella could have her own desk rather than working on the dining table, and by keeping it in the kitchen I could still help her with questions while I’m making dinner.
+Determine where your child works best, whether it is at the kitchen table or at a desk in their room and make that the dedicated schoolwork spot each day.

 2. Add a cart

-The desk looked a little lonely and out of place by itself, but the addition of the cart establishes this spot as the homework nook!
-A cart like this metal mesh tray cart is an incredibly versatile storage piece.
+The desk looked a little lonely and out of place by itself, but the addition of the cart establishes this spot as the schoolwork nook!
+A cart similar to this metal cart is an incredibly versatile storage piece.
 The best part is you can easily roll it to wherever you need it.
-I love the teal color of this cart from At Home, but it also comes in silver and gold!
-If you don't have a cart, a small bookcase or even a kitchen cabinet dedicated to homework supplies would work.
+If you don’t have a cart, a small bookcase or even a kitchen cabinet dedicated to homework supplies would work.

 3. Corral the school supplies

 Use smaller baskets and containers to keep school supplies organized within the cart.
-A pair of colorful plastic totes from At Home fit perfectly on each shelf.
+A pair of colorful plastic totes fit perfectly on each shelf.
 I further divided them using empty soup cans to hold colored pencils and markers.